Ardeshir Reporter: Iran's Parsi Panchayet

-Promotion of Bahaism
+Promotion of Baháísm

-Existing pieces of evidence support that Mr. Reporter in an unprecedented effort, promoted and supported Zoroastrians conversion to Bahaism at the time he was a Chair to Iran Parsi Panchayet.
+Existing pieces of evidence support that Mr. Reporter in an unprecedented effort, promoted and supported Zoroastrians conversion to Baháísm at the time he was a chair to Iran Parsi Panchayet.
 Objections to this improper action have been reflected in reports and media outlets at the time.
 In one case the author of an article in The Times of India has defended Ardeshir's conversion attempts.
-The author tries to convince the reader that Bahaism is a key solution to all the country diverse challenges.
+The author tries to convince the reader that Baháísm is a key solution to all the country diverse challenges.
 He put forward few quotes on his conclusion:

-″Shma-ul-Ulema Dr Sir Jivanii Modi used to declare that by adopting Bahaism a Zorostraian became a true Zoroastrian and a Musalman a true Musalman.
+"Shma-ul-Ulema Dr Sir Jivanii Modi used to declare that by adopting Baháísm a Zoroastrian became a true Zoroastrian and a Musalman a true Musalman.
 Will Mr Madan tell us that if there are no attempts, even remote or indirect, at converting the Parsians of Persia, how does his friend and colleague, Mr Ardeshir Edalji Reporter hope to bring about the immense increase in the number of Zoroastrians in the near future in Persia?

 Bahaism which diffused itself in less than five years from one end of Persia to another and which was bathed in the blood of its martyrs has been silently progressing and propagating itself.
-If Persia is to be at all re-generate it will be through this new faith″.
+If Persia is to be at all re-generate it will be through this new faith".